FedML-AI/FedML/python/app/healthcare/fed_kits19/README.md

 3. Run the edge server and client using MQTT or on MLOps

-If you want to run the edge server and client using MQTT, you need to install the following packages:
+If you want to run the edge server and client using MQTT, you need to run the following commands.

 ```bash
 bash run_server.sh